KG-NINJA/BokoBokoWars/README.md

 Hex Sorcerers are fragile 3 HP enemy casters with four-tile range.
 Their spells deal light damage and have a 2% chance per hit to permanently transform the target into a frog.
 Frog units remain controllable but are reduced to 1 attack, 0 defense, 0.7 speed, and melee range.

 The AI strategist button is an optional browser-only commentary feature.
-When Chrome Built-in AI `LanguageModel` is available, it asks for a short Japanese strategist line using only compact battle context.
-Unsupported browsers automatically use rule-based comments.
+When Chrome Built-in AI `LanguageModel` or `ai.languageModel` is available and already ready locally, it asks for a short Japanese strategist line using only compact battle context.
+Unsupported browsers or not-yet-downloaded models automatically use rule-based comments.
 AI output never changes combat, movement, win/loss, rewards, or saves.

 Destroy the fortress or defeat its commander to win.
 The battle is lost if the King dies.